hamidi-dev/hamidi-dev/README.md

 ## Hi, I'm Mo 👋

-I build things for people who live in their editor and their terminal — Neovim and org-mode plugins, and lately tooling for the age of AI coding agents.
+I build things for people who live in their terminal — Neovim and org-mode plugins, and lately tooling for the age of AI coding agents.

 ### 🔨 Building